 - When will my coursepack be available for students to purchase?

 Our goal is to have all courseware on the shelves for the first day of class.
 You can help us achieve this by bringing your material in early!
 It takes time for us to clear a coursepack to ensure it meets Fair Dealing Guidelines or to apply for and receive copyright permission for materials that exceed Fair Dealing.
 After we have done the copyright work, the materials need to be scanned and the pack created (print or digital) before it can be proofread.
 The amount of time it takes to produce a coursepack depends on the materials it contains.

 - How many desk copies am I allowed?

 One complimentary desk copy is available, free of charge, for every 25 students enrolled in your course.
-Your department may purchase additional copies as required at a reduced price of production costs only.
+If additional copies are required, they can be purchased.